Harness Our Experience Today (970) 528-0002

 The western slope, in general, is drained by the Colorado River and its tributaries.
 Highlights in the south are the San Juan Mountains, a very rugged mountain range, and west of San Juan, the Colorado Plateau, a large desert that borders southern Utah.
 Grand Junction is the largest city on the western slope and is connected by Interstate Highway I-70.
 Southeast of Grand Junction is Grand Mesa, a large plane covered with mountains.
 Further east, are the ski resorts of Aspen, Vail, Crested Butte, and Steamboat Springs.
 The northwest corner of Colorado, which borders northern Utah and western Wyoming, has very low population density and is primarily used for pasture.

 From west to east, the state consists of desert basins, which become plateaus, and then the alpine mountains and then the meadows of the Great Plains.
 Mount Elbert is the highest peak of the Rocky Mountains in the continental United States.
 The famous Pikes Peak is just west of Colorado Springs.
 Its lonely beak is seen from near the Kansas border on clear days.
-Give us a call, as a realtor Wellington co we would love to be your real estate agents in Wellington!
+Give us a call, we would love to be your real estate agents in Platteville!